 Each day, people generate unbelievable volumes of data.
 720,000 hours of video content on YouTube, 4 million GB of Facebook data, and almost 300 billion emails.
 And these figures are growing daily.
 In such a situation, you know how important it is to catch the new opportunities and be among people who react quickly.
 Be among the first to discover hidden benefits.

-If you plan to invest in financial technology, this article may help you decide what solutions are worth your attention.
+If you plan to invest in financial technology, this article may help you understand how financial institutions advance their service, and decide what solutions are worth your attention.
 Today, we will discuss one of the emerging trends in software product engineering — Banking as a Service.
-You will find out what BaaS is, what benefits it offers, and whether it has a long-term value for the financial industry as a whole.
+You will find out what BaaS is, what benefits it offers, and whether it has long-term value for the financial industry as a whole.

 What Is Banking as a Service?

-Before diving into all benefits and opportunities offered by such a solution, let us answer the question “What is BaaS?”
-Banking as a Service, or BaaS, is providing banking services through a third party.
+Before diving into all the benefits and opportunities offered by such a solution, let us answer the question “What is BaaS?”
+Banking as a Service, or BaaS, is offering banking services such as mobile bank accounts through a third party.
 Banking as a Service enables businesses that are not involved in the financial industry to manage and use regulated financial infrastructures.

 I assume that you may be confused with this interaction chain.
 Firstly, a bank opens its capabilities to a business.
 Then, the business provides services to a client.
 Why do we need all this if a client can directly access financial institutions and get rid of mediators?